-Paper is picked up on the same day as your trash.
-Cardboard is recycled with your newspaper.
-Virtually all paper products may now be recycled.
-Paper products picked up by the same truck include: newspaper, cardboard, kraft (brown) bags, magazines, junk mail, office paper, phone books, pizza boxes, cartons from soda and beer, and many other types of clean paper products.
+Paper products: newspaper, cardboard, kraft (brown) bags, magazines, junk mail, office paper, phone books, pizza boxes, cartons from soda and beer, and many other types of clean paper products.
 Boxes may not be used as trash containers.
 Plastic bags may not be used for any type of paper recycling.

 How to Recycle Cardboard

 - Flatten boxes

 - Place out with recycling on trash day (slightly away from the rest of your trash) or mix with your glass and plastics